14islands/14islands-com-v2/app/blog/_posts/2016-08-16-phoenix-framework.md

 In Erlang concurrency is made simple by using light-weight *processes* within the virtual machine.
 Processes are an isolated unit and only communicate with each others by sending messages.

 The Virtual Machine can spread load on multiple CPU cores on the same machine.
-It can actually harness the power of modern computers better thean most other platforms.
+It can actually harness the power of modern computers better than most other platforms.

 Erlang can also easily be scaled to multiple machines, this brings us to the next section.